humdrum-tools/humdrum-documentation/guide/ch07/index.md

 respectively.
 In addition to modifying the tempo interactively, the performance tempo may be specified either in the command line or in the input Humdrum representation.
-The tempo may be specified on the command line by using the **-t** option.
+The tempo may be specified on the command line by using the <span class="option">t</span> option.
 For example, the following command causes the file `Andean` to be performed at half tempo:

 ```bash